ihaveamac/mashers-gl-updater/README.md

 Some of this was quickly put together and not made to be easily changed for use in the future (it's not that hard though).
 The server-side code could definitely be optimized in some way, but it fits the purpose for the time being.

+If you are setting up a custom updater, the `enable` folder in the site should be password protected.

 ## How to use
-This updater can be added to the grid launcher's settings menu by placing mglupdate.3dsx, config.txt, and index.lua all in /gridlauncher/update
+This updater can be added to the grid launcher's settings menu by placing `mglupdate.3dsx` and `index.lua` in `/gridlauncher/update`.

-Otherwise, extract it any place you like (e.g. /3ds/mglupdate)
+Otherwise, extract it any place you like (e.g. `/3ds/mglupdate`)

-If your launcher is not at /boot.3dsx, edit config.txt to point it to the correct location.

 Run the program and the program will attempt to show you the latest version available.
 Press A to download and apply the update.
-The launcher will automatically exit once the new version is in place.

 # License
 The index.lua script is under the MIT license.
 Lua Player Plus is under the GPLv3 license.